- Free delivery over £40

-Efracea is a rosacea medication which contains an active ingredient known as doxycycline.
-It can be used by adults as a treatment for the pimples and red bumps around the face associated with rosacea.
+Efracea capsules are a rosacea medication which contains an active ingredient known as doxycycline in a slow-release formulation.
+It can be used by adults as a treatment for the pimples and red bumps around the face associated with acne rosacea.
+Efracea capsules are manufactured by Galderma and are only available via prescription in the UK.

 Doxycycline is type of antibiotic known as a tetracycline antibiotic.
 It works by killing a wide range of bacteria, and is an effective treatment for bacterial infections throughout the skin and respiratory system.
 It can also be used to combat STDs and malaria.